• You are here:

 A “qualifying event” (QE) is an action that makes employees or dependents lose group health insurance coverage.
 People who have a QE have at least 60 days to choose whether they want to continue coverage on their own.
 Examples of a QE include:

-• Job loss (for reasons other than gross misconduct)
+• Job loss (unless due to gross misconduct)

 • Divorce or legal separation from a covered employee

-For furloughed employees, it is not as cut and dried.
+For furloughed employees, COBRA eligibility is not as straightforward.
 Your employer decides what COBRA benefits to make available, usually after talking with the insurance carrier and reviewing health plan documents.

 In some cases, the employer share is larger than the employee share.
 As a result, the COBRA premium for group health insurance coverage could be more than twice what you were used to paying for the same coverage when employed.

 When electing COBRA, you have the ability to pick and choose which coverages to keep.
 You can decide whether to cover yourself, your dependents, or both.
-To make premiums more affordable, choose only essential coverages.
+To make premiums more affordable, make sure you select only the essential coverages.

 If you have a Health Savings Account (HSA), you can use HSA money to pay your COBRA premiums.
-However, COBRA premiums are not an eligible expense for Flexible Spending Account (FSA) funds.
+FSA funds, however, cannot be used for COBRA premiums.

 For more information on the COBRA rules that apply to your specific furlough or layoff situation, contact your HR department or COBRA benefits administrator.